onnx/onnx-tensorflow/onnx_tf/doc/API.md

 graph node.

-`opset` : Opset version of the operator set.
+`opset` : Opset version number, list or tuple.
-Default 0 means using latest version.
+Default is 0 means using latest version with domain ''.
+List or tuple items should be (str domain, int version number).

 `producer_name` : The name of the producer.